-Title VII of the Civil Rights Act of 1964 does not apply to private colleges and universities.
+Title VII of the Civil Rights Act of 1964 does not apply to colleges and universities as to their student bodies.
 Therefore, private (as opposed to public) colleges and universities need not, as a matter of federal law, grant religious exemptions.
-However, many states have applied federal employment standards to university settings.
-For example, Title 77 of the Illinois Administrative Code, Chapter 1, Subchapter i, Part 665, Section 665.510 provides religious exemptions for K-12 schools and "institutions of higher learning."
+However, many states have applied Federal employment standards to university settings.
+For example, Title 77 of the Illinois Administrative Code, Chapter 1, Subchapter i, Part 665, Section 665.510 provides for religious exemptions both as to K-12 and "institutions of higher learning."

 A religious exemption letter should be focused only on your personal beliefs.
 This is not the time to argue over the science or efficacy of the vaccine.
 The issue is your personal sincerely held religious beliefs and not safety studies or vaccine injuries.
 Stay on point.
 Lastly, if your employer has a deadline to get the documentation submitted, get it done, and sooner is better than later.
-Don't just wait for the deadline, as the more time there is to deal with any potential denials and get them resolved prior to termination, the better.
+Don't just wait for the deadline as the more time there is to deal with any potential denials and get them resolved prior to termination, the better.